cinemagoer/cinemagoer/docs/README.txt

 IMDbPY package, see the "README.package" file, for instructions about how to use this package.

-If you're installing IMDbPY in a smart phone, PDA or hand-held system, read the "README.mobile" file.

 If you're crazy enough and/or you've realized that your higher inspiration in life is to help the development of IMDbPY, begin reading the "README.devel" file. ;-)